guohuan-xie/guohuan-xie.github.io/_pages/about.md

 - **Multimodal Understanding**: Investigating how to integrate visual and linguistic modalities to construct a perceptual feedback loop, enabling deeper scene understanding and reasoning.
 I am particularly interested in supporting complex perception and decision-making through cross-modal alignment in real-world tasks.

-- **Generative Model-driven Visual Understanding**: Exploring the use of generative models (e.g., diffusion, VAEs) for semantic segmentation and image editing, with a focus on fine-detail reconstruction, cross-modal generalization, and efficient training, aiming to enhance their applicability and robustness in visual perception systems.
+- **Generative Model-driven Visual Understanding**: Exploring the use of generative models (e.g., diffusion, VAR) for semantic segmentation and image editing, with a focus on fine-detail reconstruction, cross-modal generalization, and efficient training, aiming to enhance their applicability and robustness in visual perception systems.

 News